 Breeds: Great Pyrenees and Great Dane

-Meet the giant Great Pyredane!
+Meet the giant Great Pyredane.
 A large breed produced from mixing a purebred Great Dane and a purebred Great Pyrenees.
-Two parent breeds with “Great” in their name?
-This mix is sure to exceed expectations!
-They are known for being quite independent, the Great Pyrenees helps to temper the Great Danes tendency for separation anxiety.
+Two-parent breeds with “Great” in their name?
+This mix is sure to exceed expectations.
+They are known for being quite independent, the Great Pyrenees helps to temper the Great Dane’s tendency for separation anxiety.
 This is helpful for those who love Great Danes but are concerned about their difficulties with separation.
-One should also expect lots of hair from this breed!
+One should also expect lots of hair from this breed.
 They are heavy shedders year-round.

-The Great Pyredane is a giant breed, and can be a little more active than a traditional Great Dane due to their Pyrenees Parent’s need to roam.
+The Great Pyredane is a giant breed and can be a little more active than a traditional Great Dane due to their Pyrenees Parent’s need to roam.
 Because of this, you’ll likely want to consider a different breed if you have young kids.
 They can be somewhat guarded and become overprotective if not socialized properly.
-If you socialize them early, expect a very large, but happy and boistrous pup.
+If you socialize them early, expect a very large, but happy and boisterous pup.

 Breeds: Great Pyrenees and Labrador Retriever

 Meet the Pyrador: an energetic large breed that is very affectionate and family-oriented.
-This mix between a Great Pyrenees and a Labrador Retriever is generally quite friendly, although they should be properly socialized to ensure this remains the case!
+This mix between a Great Pyrenees and a Labrador Retriever is generally quite friendly, although they should be properly socialized to ensure this remains the case.
 They are heavy shedders so make sure you have a brush and vacuum on hand.

 Typically the Pyrador is an active breed, meaning they will enjoy activities that allow them to stretch their legs and are not suitable for apartments.
 The Pyrador loves children and can be protective of their family.
 This is great for potential dog owners seeking companion that will protect you and your family against intruders.
-If you’re looking for a devoted companion who is a great exercise buddy and wonderful with kids – look no further than the Pyrador!
+If you’re looking for a devoted companion who is a great exercise buddy and wonderful with kids – look no further than the Pyrador.

 Breeds: Great Pyrenees and German Shepherd

-Germanees may sound like a funny name, but this mix between a German Shepherd and a Great Pyrenees is no laughing matter!
+Germanees may sound like a funny name, but this mix between a German Shepherd and a Great Pyrenees is no laughing matter.
 Both regal and beautiful, this fiercely devoted hybrid can be quite protective and formidable.
 This makes them an excellent watch and guard dog, but they should be properly trained and socialized to make sure they can tell the difference between friend and foe.